-KYC can also create a holistic view of each customer — building a customer profile that examines their economic activities and financial status in order to understand what ‘normal’ activities are.
+KYC can also create a holistic view of each customer, building a customer profile that examines their economic activities and financial status in order to understand what ‘normal’ activities are.

 - Identity verification

-Checking a government-issued ID like a passport, driving license, or national ID card is often the first step in a verification process.
+Checking a government-issued ID like a passport, driving license, or national ID card is often the first step in a KYC verification process.

 - Customer risk assessments

 Once all the above information is obtained and analyzed, businesses can then determine the financial crime risk of each customer.
-Depending on the risk level, a business may decide to not do business with that individual, conduct further due diligence before allowing them to onboard, or move the customer through to the next onboarding process if there are no red flags.
+Depending on the risk level, a business may decide not to do business with that individual, conduct further due diligence before allowing them to onboard, or move the customer through to the next onboarding process if there are no red flags.

 What is KYC in other industries?